auperatech/VMSS2.0/docs/node_input_output_guide.md

 **Description:** Identifies object for tracking through a video stream.

 **Basic Node IO:** This node has two input streams, the first stream takes in `DetectionPacket` objects, and the second stream takes in `UInt64Packet` objects which specify the detection interval of the detection node.
-This node has one output streams which produces `TrackPacket` objects.
+This node has one output stream which produces `TrackPacket` objects.

 ## clip_generator